ct-report/AU/README.md

 # AU
 Contact Tracing - Australia

-**CovidSafe** - It's a decentralized+centralized BT proximity-tracing solution, that is based on a fork of [OpenTrace](https://github.com/ct-report/OPENTRACE).
+**CovidSafe** - It's a centralized BT proximity-tracing solution, that is based on a fork of [OpenTrace](https://github.com/ct-report/OPENTRACE).

 It requires the mobile-phone number registration as a measure to prevent abuse & ease contacts.
 Only Australian numbers starting with 04 are allowed.